BF-FrontEnd-class/Loruki-development/README.md

 ## Inspiration

-- Webpage is inspired by the programmer fanatic.
+- Webpage is inspired by Traversy media.

 ## Group Members Name